Excerpt: The Intersection of Mental Health, Communities of Color, and Suicide

 Recently, I was invited to Sacramento to address the Mental Health Services Oversight and Accountability Commission’s public hearing on suicide prevention.
 This oversight body makes key statewide policy decisions on how mental health services in California are funded.
 Specifically, the commissioners were interested in hearing about my personal experience as a suicide attempt survivor, my research on suicide in communities of color, and culturally responsive strategies for prevention and intervention that may address suicide in diverse communities.

 During my presentation, I told the commissioners that while there are many things communities of color share, each community has a unique way of handling mental health and trauma.
 Therefore, I could not speak on behalf of all of these diverse communities, but instead I would speak from my own experience as a Black woman and suggest to include more diverse voices in the overall conversation.
 Below is my response to the questions raised, and recommendations for policy makers on suicide prevention approaches in communities of color in California.
 However, I believe this is relevant to a needed nationwide conversation on suicide prevention with marginalized groups.
+There are places like rehab in santa monica that can help with the victims that have fallen prey to drug abuse.

 More attention needs to be paid to how suicide/suicide attempts are experienced in communities of color.
 For many reasons, suicide is underreported in communities of color.
 There is a widespread misconception among many mental health professionals and researchers that suicide is not a problem in Black communities.
 However, this is not true.
 Recent studies show that nationwide, suicides among Black children under eighteen are up 71 percent in the past decade, rising from 86 in 2006 to 147 in 2016, the latest year such data is available from the Centers for Disease Control and Prevention.
+Also, more attention need to paid to the people undergoing mental health treatments at php rehab miami, since they are under the radar for suicide.

 The truth is, we don’t talk about suicide in the Black community, and if we do there can be consequences.
 When I was struggling as a teenager with suicidal ideations and eventually attempted, I heard a lot of problematic messages from my community.
 Black people don’t have mental health issues.
 We don’t try to kill ourselves.
 Get over yourself.
 Stop being so dramatic.
 Pull yourself up by your bootstraps.
 Pray it away.
 Take it to Jesus.
 Mental illness is a “white problem.”
 None of these messages were helpful.
 Eventually I started pretending that everything was okay so that I wouldn’t disappoint anyone or be rejected by my community.
 There is a huge myth that the mere mention of suicide plants the idea of suicide in someone’s head.
 This is not true, but could be one of the many reasons why people would want to avoid the conversation altogether.
 People are also afraid of saying the wrong thing.
 However, I know that because of the silence around suicide many people suffer in isolation.